Water Softener FAQs

 We recommend both these models depending on the circumstances.
 We know they both work well!
 The Dualflo is a high-end twin cylinder water softener, representing the very latest in water softening technology.
 It is WRAS approved.
 It is non-electric, water powered and boasts extremely low running costs in terms of salt and water usage.
 It is maintenance free, and made locally by the UK’s No.1 manufacturer of domestic water softeners. (top)

 Unfortunately, some water softeners do adversely affect water pressure and flow rates despite the manufacturer’s claims!
 With any mains fed pressurised system, it is important that a water softener does not compromise the high performance of a Megaflo or unvented system.
 The Pro Series and Dualflo water softeners are ideally suited to high pressure and high performance systems.
 Having installed and worked with other brands of Water Softener, we still only recommend the Pro Series or Dualflo Water Softeners for a Megaflo or Unvented water systems. (top)

 Both.
 We can do either, but obviously only install within our service area.
 Either way, we are always keen to talk through the customer’s requirements to ensure we supply the most appropriate model for the customer’s water system.
 Please feel free to contact us for any help or advice.(top)

-This varies according to the amount of work involved, but is typically £200-£300 if it is near the incoming mains supply. (top)
+This varies according to the amount of work involved, but is typically £200-£300 if in close proximity to the incoming mains supply. (top)

 Whilst it’s safe to drink softened water, it is good practice to keep the kitchen cold tap connected to hard water.
 Alternatively, a 3-way tap can be used. (top)